 Having a solid sense of self entails knowing who you are, what you stand for, and unapologetically holding to your standards when it comes to your social circle and pretty much anything else in your life.

-When you develop a proper sense of self, you will no longer be willing to put up with a lot of the crap you are willing to put up with now.
+When you get to have the realization that your needs are valid, you will no longer be willing to put up with a lot of the crap you are willing to put up with now.

 How I Finally Developed a Sense of Self

 I made it a habit to ask myself:

 - “Is this what I really want to do right now?”

 - “How does this situation make me feel?”

 - “How do I feel about hanging out with this person?”

 - “Do I really want to go to this party or do I merely want to please someone?”

 I still ask myself these questions today.
 And you know what?
 Every time I do it, I feel more and more connected with myself!

 It feels great catering to my needs first without feeling guilty or selfish about it.

 Sure, I do have to meet in the middle from time to time with the people who matter to me.
 I’m not saying you should be completely insensitive to other people’s needs.

 But it does feel good knowing that your SELF is valid, that your needs are relevant, that they are as important as anybody else’s, and that it is time you begin acknowledging and honoring them as you deserve.

 How Your Life Will Change Once You Start Building Your Sense of Self

 Knowing who you are comes with many benefits:

-• You will become more emotionally stable than you have ever been before.
+You will become more emotionally stable than you ever imagined.
 You will feel satisfied with yourself as you are, and will feel no need to bend over backward just to impress people and fit in.

 Your personality will become rock solid as you begin acknowledging and respecting your core values.
 Over time, as you get comfortable with taking care of yourself, you will realize that who you are is good enough, and that you have nothing to prove to anyone.